Adelboden-Lenk, Switzerland: Family Ski Guide

 The real headliner for families: the snow guarantee.
 Buy a 6-day pass and get a refund for any day with fewer than 15 operational lifts.
 With a family, this kind of protection against weather-wrecked vacation days matters more than a few francs saved elsewhere.

 Swiss Half-Fare Card and GA Travelcard holders get additional discounts on lift passes.
-If traveling by train (which many families do in Switzerland), this stacks meaningfully.
+If traveling by train (which many families do in Switzerland), this stacks meaningfully with the free Swiss Family Card for kids under 16.

 Planning Your Trip